dogtagpki/pki/docs/manuals/man8/pkispawn.8.md

     An optional parameter that can be used to import an already available CA admin certificate into this instance.

 **Export certificate:**
-    Setup the path where the admin certificate of this <subsystem> should be stored.
+    Setup the path where the admin certificate of this \<subsystem> should be stored.
-    The default value is $HOME/.dogtag/pki-tomcat/&lt;ca/kra/ocsp/tks/tps&gt;_admin.cert.
+    The default value is $HOME/.dogtag/pki-tomcat/\<ca/kra/ocsp/tks/tps>_admin.cert.

 ### Directory Server Parameters